 Trail Wallet was developed by fellow full-time travelers, and it’s the best travel-centric expense tracking app I’ve used.
 In fact, it’s my favourite, most-used app on my phone.

 It’s quick, intuitive, pretty(!), and has easily customizable categories so you can organize and record your expenses in a way that makes sense to you.
 All expenses are automatically converted to your home currency and displayed alongside the local currency, and you can easily switch between currencies to record expenses incurred at home.

 You can export the information to a spreadsheet for manipulation – a feature I treasure in compiling my annual cost of full-time travel posts.
 And you can export it in a few different ways – as well as juggle up to five different currencies- depending on how you like to organize your data and where you’re traveling.

 Organizing and summarizing my expenses in a spreadsheet takes a fraction of the time that I used to spend with my last expense tracking app; largely because the data gets properly organized at the time of entry, with the customizable categories.

 You can try it out for free to see if you like the interface; I’m pretty sure you’ll agree that Trail Wallet is $4.99 well spent.

 And sorry Android users: Trail Wallet is just for Apple-users.
 However, some readers of this site told me they used Trail Wallet on the road before being forcefully separated from their iPhones and replacing them with Androids.
 Unable to find a good replacement for Trail Wallet, they created one.
 It’s called Hop Wallet!

-Editor’s Note: I received a free copy of Trail Wallet for review.
+Editor’s Note: I received a free copy of Trail Wallet and Travel Spend for review.
 All opinions expressed herein are unbiased and my own.
 I’m a stickler for a good expense-tracking app!

 How to Conduct a Semi-Annual Financial Review